-- MDHS-CSE-675, Application for Child Support Services, page two, provides conditions for the provision of non-TANF services.
-This information must be explained in detail to all applicants. - A577, Affidavit and Affirmation of Paternity, is generated in METSS and must be a statement from the biological mother of a child(ren) born out of wedlock concerning the identity of the putative father of the child(ren).
+- MDHS-CSE-675, Application for Child Support Services, provides conditions for the provision of non-TANF services.
+This information must be explained in detail to all applicants. - If the custodial parent is the biological mother and the child(ren) was born out of wedlock, the A577, Affidavit and Affirmation of Paternity, is generated in METSS and signed by the biological mother.
 The affidavit is required to be filed with the Clerk of the Court when a stipulated agreement for support and an admission of paternity is to be approved by the Judge and is normally filed as an exhibit to a Complaint to Determine Paternity.